sebapersson/petab_sciml/test_cases/011/README.md

 # Test Case 011

-Test case for two feed-forward neural network are a part of the ODE right-hand side.
+Test case for when two feed-forward neural network are part of the ODE right-hand side.

 ## Model Structure

-Lotka-Volterra model with a neural network for one of the interaction terms:
+Lotka-Volterra model with a neural network for one of the interaction terms and another neural network for a growth term:

 $$\frac{\mathrm{d} \text{prey}}{\mathrm{d} t} = net2 - \beta \cdot \text{prey} \cdot \text{predator} $$